PotHix/pothix.github.com/content/posts/typingspeed.md

 - Emails
 - Group chats (Twist, Slack, Discord, whatever you're using)
 - Writing specs or RFCs
-- Writting good PR descriptions
+- Writing good PR descriptions
 - Writing PR review comments
 - etc.

 Each of these will depend on you to type stuff.
 Having a faster typing speed will definitely make you more productive.
-You don't have to be the fastest typer around, but typing less than 80 words per minute is totally something you should consider improving.
+You don't have to be the fastest typist around, but typing less than 80 words per minute is totally something you should consider improving.